Azure-Samples/app-service-javascript-sap-cloud-sdk-quickstart/documentation/DEPLOYMENT-AZD.md

 In addition remove the app setting referencing the Azure Key Vault as mentioned above.

+> [!NOTE]
-> **Note** - Azure Key Vault is created by default with [soft delete](https://learn.microsoft.com/azure/key-vault/general/soft-delete-overview#soft-delete-behavior) enabled.
+> Azure Key Vault is created by default with [soft delete](https://learn.microsoft.com/azure/key-vault/general/soft-delete-overview#soft-delete-behavior) enabled.
 So even after deleting the Azure Key Vault it is retained for a specified period (90 days by default) to avoid potential data loss.
 You can purge it as described [here](https://learn.microsoft.com/azure/key-vault/general/key-vault-recovery?tabs=azure-portal#list-recover-or-purge-a-soft-deleted-key-vault).

 ## How are the things wired together?